ohmjs/ohm/doc/api-reference.md

   assert.equal(semantics(g.match('Guy Incognito')).x(), 'INCOGNITO, Guy');
 </script>

-To evaluate an operation or attribute, the first step is to find the matching semantic action for the root node.
-Usually, this will be the name of the starting rule -- in this case, 'FullName'.
-If there is no matching property name in the action dictionary, then action named '_default' will be used instead.
+The value of an operation or attribute for a node is the result of invoking the node's _matching semantic action_, which is chosen as follows:

+- On a _rule application_ (i.e., non-terminal) node, first look for a semantic action with the same name as the rule (e.g., 'FullName').
+If the action dictionary does not have a property with that name, use the action named '_default'.
+- On a terminal node (e.g., a node produced by the parsing expression `"-"`), use the semantic action named '_terminal' if it exists, otherwise use '_default'.

+#### Arity

 When a semantic action is invoked, the arity of the function must be the same as the arity of the node.
 Unlike many other parsing frameworks, Ohm does not have a syntax for binding/capturing -- every parsing expression will capture all of the input it consumes.
-For example, in the grammar above, the body of the `FullName` rule captures two values: one for each application of the `name` rule.
-That's why the semantic action `FullName` must have two arguments.
+In the grammar above, the body of the `FullName` rule captures two values -- one for each application of the `name` rule -- so the semantic action `FullName` must have two arguments.

+The `*` (zero or more) and `+` (one or more) operators do not affect the arity: the expressions `"a" "b"` and `("a" "b")+` both have arity 2.
+However, a semantic action for the latter would be invoked with two arrays as arguments, with both arrays having a length of at least 1. **TODO:** Not quite true, they would actually be passed the result of the '_many' semantic action.